Pradumnasaraf/DevOps/docs/terraform/introduction.md

 ## Terraform State

 Terraform uses a state file to store information about the resources it manages.
 The state file keeps track of the current state of the infrastructure and is used to plan and apply changes to the resources.
 The state file is stored locally by default, but it can also be stored remotely in a backend like Terraform Cloud, AWS S3, or HashiCorp Consul.
-More like a blueprint of the infrastructure.
+More like a blueprint of the infrastructure or single source of truth.

 When we run `terraform apply` command, it will create a state file `terraform.tfstate` in the working directory.
 The state file contains information about the resources managed by Terraform, their attributes, dependencies, and other metadata.
 The state file is used to track changes to the infrastructure and ensure that the desired state is maintained.